 Offering both a major and a minor, the Computer Science Department offers you a wide range of courses, an independent senior project and opportunities to work on cutting-edge research projects with CS faculty members.

 You’ll learn to work alone and in teams to analyze and solve complex problems, and to evaluate your solution with a range of metrics.
-Our students become skilled in the core areas of computer science: theory, systems, programming languages and algorithms.
+Our students become skilled in the core areas of computer science: theory, systems and algorithms.

 Students then apply their knowledge in advanced electives on topics including operating systems, artificial intelligence, human computer interaction, natural language processing, databases and computer security.

 Students also learn about the theoretical, practical and ethical ramifications of computational solutions to problems, as well as how to clearly communicate their ideas through oral presentations and technical writing.